simolus3/drift/docs/docs/sql_api/drift_files.md

 ### Drift-specific features

-To help support drift's Dart API, `CREATE TABLE` statements in drift files can use special syntax for Dart-specific features.
+To help support drift's dart_api, `CREATE TABLE` statements in drift files can use special syntax for Dart-specific features.
 Of course, drift will strip this special syntax from the `CREATE TABLE` statement before it runs it.